ibm-watson-data-lab/location-tracker-envoy-server/README.md

 ## Privacy Notice

-The Location Tracker sample web application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
+The Location Tracker Envoy Server includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service on each deployment:

 * Application Name (`application_name`)
 * Space ID (`space_id`)